ZyadEslam/Espesyal-fashion/SECURITY_IMPLEMENTATION.md

 #### Payment Metadata

-- User ID and email stored in Stripe metadata
+- User ID and email stored in Paymob order metadata
-- Order ID linked to payment intent
+- Order ID linked to Paymob transaction
 - All payment events logged for audit

 ### 7. Audit Logging